ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 ### Non-editable text
 Nodes can also have text, which is not edtiable.
 The cursor can’t jump into those, but you don’t want that anyway.

-Those just get a `contenteditable="false"` from tiptap by default.
+tiptap adds a `contenteditable="false"` to those by default.

 ```html
 <div class="Prosemirror" contenteditable="true">